This post was first published on February 5, 2018 and has been updated.

 It’s clear that anyone making apps should test them.
+The need for digital confidence, to know your app looks, functions, and performs as intended every time, is especially important now more than ever.
 Failure to catch bugs or regressions can cost companies thousands of dollars a day, and releasing broken apps can frustrate and alienate your users.
 The cost of a bug in a mobile app can be much higher than a similar bug on a web app.
 Not only could a bug immediately lead to poor reviews and thus a lowered install rate, but on many mobile app marketplaces, getting a fixed version out could take days or even weeks.
 But why should you automate your mobile app testing?
 The reasons for doing automated mobile testing are arguably the same as for traditional web development.

 While manual testing can be useful, it is a slow and human resource-heavy process.
 By automating your testing, you can run a suite of tests that would take a manual tester hours to complete in minutes or seconds.
 Speeding up your testing can allow you to expand your test coverage so you can be more confident that you’re releasing bug-free code.

 Automated testing can save you time and money, since you can spend fewer resources on manual testing.
-Add to that the cost savings of using Sauce’s cloud platform instead of maintaining in-house infrastructure, and automated mobile testing can be a cost-effective solution for ensuring you’re releasing bug-free apps.
+Add to that the cost savings of using Sauce Labs Continuous Testing Cloud instead of maintaining in-house infrastructure, and automated mobile testing can be a cost-effective solution for ensuring you’re releasing bug-free apps.

-Mobile testing on Sauce Labs is powered by Appium, an open source mobile automation framework for testing native, hybrid, and web apps.
+The majority of Sauce Labs users choose Appium, an open source mobile automation tool for testing native, hybrid, and web apps.
 However, there are many different options for mobile testing, all with different philosophies and approaches.
-We’ll discuss Appium’s philosophy and why we choose to support it, as well as explore some of the other tools available and the differences.
+We’ll discuss Appium’s philosophy and why we choose to support it, as well as explore some of the other mobile testing tools available and the differences.

-It’s because of this approach that Sauce Labs has made the effort to support Appium as a mobile automation framework.
+It’s because of this approach that Sauce Labs has made the effort to support Appium as a mobile automation tool.
 We believe that this philosophy translates to a well-thought out vision that drives the tool forward.
-We also believe that this philosophy sets Appium apart from other open source frameworks.
-To learn more about Appium’s vision moving forward, read our article Appium and the Fallacy of the Zero Sum Game.
+We also believe that this philosophy sets Appium apart from other open source testing frameworks.

-- Appium is one of the only options for cross-platform testing.
-In other words, if you have the same app running on both iOS and Android, you can use Appium to run your tests on both platform with minimal or no code changes.
+Appium is one of the only options for cross-platform testing.
+In other words, if you have the same app running on both iOS and Android, you can use Appium to run your tests on both platforms with minimal or no code changes.
 This allows significant reuse of code.

 Sauce Labs is committed to the health of the open source ecosystem, and we believe Appium is a great option for those looking for a mobile testing tool.
 Sign up for a free trial to start testing.